clstmbrly/Practice-Testing-Area/fpki_crawler_howto.md

 ### 1. Federal Common Policy Tree File (_FederalCommonPolicyTree.csv_)

-The _FederalCommonPolicyTree.csv_ (Microsoft Excel) gives a data view of all CAs that validate to COMMON and those that cross-certify with them. <!--Below in allcerts.csv we say "raw data in a spreadsheet."
-For consistency which is better?-->
+The _FederalCommonPolicyTree.csv_ (Microsoft Excel) gives a data view of all CAs that validate to COMMON and those that cross-certify with them.

-### 2. All Certificates (_AIACrawler.html_)<!--Unclear why is this section called "All Certificates"...?-->
+### 2. All Certificates (_AIACrawler.html_)

-The _AIACrawler.html_ (4 sections) gives data on all CA certificates found by the Crawler:
+The _AIACrawler.html_ file (in 4 Sections) gives all CA certificates operating in the FPKI that are found by the Crawler:

-* **Certificates Found with Validated AIA Chains to COMMON Policy &mdash;** All certificates with validated paths to COMMON and the certificate policies to which they validate.
+* **Certificates Found with Validated AIA Chains to COMMON &mdash;** All certificates with validated paths to COMMON and the certificate policies to which they validate.<!--Does this mean: "the certificates policies to which they validate" if NOT COMMON?-->

-* **Certificates Found with Validated Chains to COMMON Policy, Not Found through AIA &mdash;** All certificates with validated paths to COMMON and the certificate policies to which they validate.
-(These certificates are found through using Java Development Kit [JDK] Public Key Infrastructure for X.509 Certificates [PKIX].)
+* **Certificates Found with Validated Chains to COMMON, NOT Found through AIA &mdash;** All certificates with validated paths to COMMON and the certificate policies to which they validate.
+(These certificates are found via searching with Java Development Kit [JDK] Public Key Infrastructure for X.509 Certificates [PKIX] when no validating chain is found via AIA.)

-* **Certificates Found with NO Validated Chains to COMMON Policy &mdash;** All certificates with NO validated path to COMMON.
+* **Certificates Found with NO Validated Chains to COMMON &mdash;** All certificates with NO validated path to COMMON.
 (These certificates are found through using AIA and SIA extensions.)
 This file lists only the certificate information.
 (These tend to be cross-certificates issued to FPKI CAs<!--CAs?--> that allow a partner PKI to use its own Root CA as the trust anchor instead of COMMON.)

-* **All Certificates &mdash;** <!--This is another part of the this output file that I found by searching through the file.
-It lists all certificates, whether or not they have a validated path to COMMON. <!--Assume this list is also via AIA and SIA...?-->
+* **All Certificates &mdash;** All certificates in the FPKI, whether or not they have validated paths to COMMON.

-> Click on any certificate hyperlink in the file to see its detailed data and status.
+> For each CA certificate listed in the _AIACrawler.html_ file, you will see the **_Cert_** and **_Issuer_** information and status.
 For example:

    ```
   Issuer CN=Federal Bridge CA 2016,OU=FPKI,O=U.S. Government,C=US serial# 0x03F42   status GOOD
    ```
+> For detailed data about certificates or issuers, click on any link in the file.

-### 3. Certificates with AIA Information (_allcertsfoundaturi.xml_) <!--Moved this paragraph to here to follow the same file order as given on the Crawler webpage.-->
+### 3. Certificates with AIA Information (_allcertsfoundaturi.xml_)

-The _allcertsfoundaturi.xml_ file lists all AIA URLs in XML format.
-Extraction errors are also included.
+The _allcertsfoundaturi.xml_ file lists all AIA URLs and extraction errors in XML format.

 ### 4. All Certificates File (_allcerts.csv_)

 The _allcerts.csv_ (Microsoft Excel) file lists all CA certificates found by the Crawler.
 You can use this file to analyze certificates.
-The columns for each certificate line item are:<!--Is is necessary to list the column headers?-->
+The key columns for each certificate line item are:

 >**Note: OIDs** are id-ad-caIssuers, id-ad-caRepository, and id-ad-timeStamping.
 <!--These column headers are out of order and some were missing that I added-->